SmokinCaterpillar/pypet/doc/source/introduction.rst

         z=traj.x * traj.y
         traj.f_add_result('z',z=z)

 This is our function multiply.
-The function gets a so called :class:`~mypet.trajectory.Trajectory` container which manages our parameters.
+The function gets a so called :class:`~pypet.trajectory.Trajectory` container which manages our parameters.
 We can access the parameters simply by natural naming, as seen above via `traj.x` and `traj.y`.
 The result `z` is simply added as a result to the `traj` object.